-- (a) A program of urban mitigations that form part of the Project must be submitted to the Coordinator-General prior to the commencement of construction of such urban mitigations.
-The program must be developed in consultation with relevant affected agencies, including Brisbane City Council, the Queensland Government Agency responsible for the SEQ Regional Plan, other relevant State agencies, and, for the Bowen Hills Urban Development Area, the Urban Land Development Authority (ULDA), and must: - (i) identify the urban mitigations proposed, generally consistent with those urban mitigations described in Chapter 20, section 20.6 of the EIS; - (ii) identify the location of urban mitigations; - (iii) identify the entity responsible for delivering the urban mitigations; and - (iv) describe the timeframe within which urban mitigations are proposed to be undertaken.
+- (a) A program of urban mitigations that form part of the Project must be submitted to the Coordinator-General prior to the commencement of construction.
+The program must be developed in consultation with relevant affected agencies, including Brisbane City Council, the Office of Urban Management and other relevant State agencies and must: - (i) identify the urban mitigations proposed, generally consistent with those urban mitigations described in Chapter 20, section 20.6 of the EIS; - (ii) identify the location of urban mitigations; - (iii) identify the entity responsible for delivering the urban mitigations; and - (iv) describe the timeframe within which urban mitigations are proposed to be undertaken.